If you found a dog, see a dog in a shelter, or need help with your own heeler, please check out this useful information before you contact us.

 If you are having a behavioral problem with your dog, don’t assume someone else will be willing to take it on.
 And don’t assume having the dog go live on a farm will solve behavioral issues.
 It won't.
 We hear that a lot.
 Instead, try these things:

 Consult with your veterinarian to ensure a medical issue isn’t behind the dog’s behavior.
 Spaying and neutered also reduces the risk of the pet roaming, marking and demonstrating other undesirable behaviors.
 Find a low-cost spay/neuter clinic near you.
+If you cannot afford to have your heeler or heeler mix spayed/neutered, we may be able to help through our Heeler Fix program.

 Take a look at common dog behavioral problems and how to treat them.